2011–12 Paris Saint-Germain FC season: Results by round

+Matches

 Coupe de France

 The draw for the Coupe de France's last 64 was held as France's élite joined the competition.
 Last season's runners-up Paris Saint-Germain fared well, being pitted against fifth-division Locminé.
 PSG needed a stoppage time strike from Diego Lugano to see off the amateurs from Locminé in what was new coach Carlo Ancelotti's first competitive game in charge.
 In the draw for the last 32, Paris Saint-Germain were paired against Sablé, another fifth-division team.
 Nenê and Kevin Gameiro both scored twice as PSG eased into the last 16 of the French Cup with a big win over fifth tier Sablé.
 But playmaker Javier Pastore went off injured in the first half.
 Paris Saint-Germain went to Dijon in what was a repeat of the sides' meeting in the Coupe de la Ligue last 16 in October.
 On that occasion, Dijon came from 2-0 down to win 3-2.
 PSG had a nervous time as they held off a spirited Dijon side to narrowly win – thanks to a Nenê goal – and reach the quarter-finals.
 The draw for the last eight of the French Cup produced the stand-out fixture between eight-times winners Paris Saint-Germain and Olympique Lyonnais.
 Lyon inflicted a first defeat of the Ancelotti era on PSG and reached the last four of the French Cup, where they joined Gazélec Ajaccio, who stunned Montpellier, and Rennes, winners over Valenciennes.

+Matches

 Coupe de la Ligue

 The draw for the Coupe de la Ligue's round of 16 pitted Dijon playing host to Paris Saint-Germain days after their Week 11 league clash at the Parc des Princes as Ligue 1's six sides competing in Europe entered into the competition.
 Dijon, inspired by Brice Jovial, came from two goals down to dump league leaders PSG out of the League Cup thanks to a brilliant win.